 One of the final consequences of expatriation is that IRC code section 6039G of the Health Insurance Portability and Accountability Act (HIPPA) requires that your name be recorded in the Federal Register not more than 30 days after the close of each calendar quarter.
 This includes not only natural born and naturalized citizens, but also long-term residents as defined in section 877(e)(2).

-Abandoning your green card is not a decision one makes lightly, because while there are benefits, there are things you must give up as well.
+Abandoning your green card is not a decision one makes lightly because, while there are benefits, there are things you must give up as well.
 If you deem the trade-off worth it, then proceed.
 But always, always consult a tax professional who is an expert in both international tax law and expat taxes.
 It is also worth talking to someone who has taken this step before you.
-Andrew Henderson took this ultimate step about one and a half years ago.
+Andrew Henderson took this ultimate step about one and a half years ago by renouncing his US citizenship.
 You can read about his experience here.

 Nomad Capitalist is all about helping people like you “go where you’re treated best”.
 If you want to learn more about what exactly that means, and why I believe so strongly in it, I made this video that is worth watching: